-Grantham's main line railway station opened in 1852 when the Great Northern Railway opened a new, more direct route between Peterborough and Retford.
-This put Grantham, along with Newark, on the East Coast Main Line.
-Passengers changed at Grantham for trains to Nottingham and the North Midlands, and to Lincoln, Sleaford and Boston.
+Today Grantham railway station, as well as serving the people of the town and the surrounding villages, is a busy interchange point on the East Coast Main Line (ECML).
+Its story began in 1852 when the Great Northern Railway opened a new, more direct route for the ECML between Peterborough and Retford.
+This established Grantham as a strategic junction on one of the world's most important railways routes.
+Passengers changed at Grantham for trains to Leicester, to Nottingham and the North Midlands, and to Lincoln, Sleaford and Boston.

-The reputation of Grantham as a railway centre stems from its adoption as a staging point for main line express services.
-A vital link between London and Edinburgh, the 393 mile East Coast Main Line is renowned as a high speed railway.
-In the days of steam, with coal shovelled by hand as fuel, it was seldom possible for a locomotive - let alone its crew - to work throughout.
-Long-distance services were hauled by a relay of locomotives.
-At just over 100 miles out of King's Cross, Grantham was an ideal distance from London to become one of the regular engine changing points.
-To fulfil this need a locomotive shed opened at Grantham in 1862.
+However, the reputation of Grantham as a pivotal railway centre stems from its adoption as a staging point for main line express services on the vital link between London and Edinburgh.
+The 393 mile East Coast Main Line is renowned as a high speed railway.
+In the days of steam, with coal shovelled by hand as fuel, it was seldom possible for a locomotive - let alone its crew - to work throughout, so long-distance services were hauled by a relay of locomotives.
+At just over 100 miles out of King's Cross, Grantham was an ideal distance from London to become a regular engine changing point.
+To fulfil this need a locomotive shed opened near the station in 1862.

-The town's place in railway legend was established internationally in 1876, when the Great Northern became the first company to run express passenger services for more than 100 miles without a stop.
-This was the 105½ miles between London and Grantham.
+The town's place in railway legend was established in 1876, when the Great Northern became the first company in the world to run express passenger services for more than 100 miles without a stop over the 105½ miles between London and Grantham.
 From then until the engine shed closed in 1963, footplate crew and maintenance staff based at Grantham 'Loco', as it was known, had charge of a fleet of the world's most advanced express steam locomotives.
 They sometimes included the famous Flying Scotsman and the speed record holder Mallard.

 The vigilance of many other staff, including signalmen and platelayers, ensured that the line was safely operated and maintained to an exemplary standard.